-Police intervention and the suicidal subject: Fundamental principles of crisis intervention
+Police intervention and the suicidal subject: Principles of crisis intervention

 How can police officers effectively intervene against citizens' attempted suicide?

 Article updated on September 2, 2017.